symplyelah/Ifeoma-Egbogah/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am an epidemiologist by training, a Nigerian food exporter and an independent data visualization storyteller with skills in statistical analysis and data visualization.
+I am an epidemiologist by training, a Nigerian food exporter and a data visualization storyteller with skills in statistical analysis and data visualization.

 I am always improving my skills in design  by contributing to challenges such as [TidyTuesday](https://github.com/symplyelah/Tidytuesday) and self-led personal projects.